hayate891/RogueBoxAdventures/README.md

 ## First things first...

-RogueBox Adventures is Free (like in Freedome) Software and distributets under the terms of GPL3.
+RogueBox Adventures is Free (like in Freedome) Software and distributets under the terms of GPL3(or later).

 This guareantees you the right to: